nanog75/hackathon/_day2/2019-02-17-traffic-engineering-controller-using-gribi.md

 Make sure you have access to a Pod based on the pod number assigned to you.
 The instructions to connect to your pod can be found here:

-## Before we Begin

-Make sure you have access to a Pod based on the pod number assigned to you.
-The instructions to connect to your pod can be found here:

 >[Connect to your pod]({{ base_path }}/connect-to-pods/)